ariannalangton/Portfolio/generated_business/README.md

 ## Overview

-For this project, I built tables on [python](https://github.com/ariannalangton/Portfolio/blob/main/generated_business/generated_business_data.ipynb) for a pretend but realistic business.
+For this project, I built tables on [python](https://github.com/ariannalangton/Portfolio/blob/main/generated_business/generated_business_data.ipynb) for a pretend but realistic business in the U.S for 2024.
 I then created a database using postgresql on PGadmin 4 following the [database schema](https://github.com/ariannalangton/Portfolio/blob/main/generated_business/business_schema.png).
 The tables are included in this folder.
-I will answer the following questions by anazling the data in SQL, and then build the corresponding dashboards on Tableau.
+I will answer the following questions by anazling the data using postgresql in PgAdmin, and then build the corresponding dashboards on Tableau.
+I will upload the SQL query ran and results generated for each question.

 ### Questions

-How many customers have placed more than one order?
+1. How many customers have placed more than one order?

-What is the average number of orders per customer?
+2. What is the average number of orders for a customer?

+3. What is the total amounnt of orders per customer?

-What is the total revenue for each customer?
+5. What is the total revenue for each customer?

-What is the total revenue for each category?
+6. What is the total revenue for each category?

-How many customers have placed an order in the past month?
+6 How many customers have placed an order in the past month (12/24)?

-What are the top 5 most ordered products?
+7. What are the top 5 most ordered products?

-What is the average order value for each customer?
+8. What is the average order value for each customer?

-What is the revenue per category in the past quarter?
+9. What is the revenue per category for the past quarter?
+(10/24-12/24)

-Which product category has the highest profit margin (if you have cost data)?

-How often do customers repeat purchases for a specific product?
+10. What product does each customer reorder the most?

+11. What product gets reordered the most overall?

+12. How often do products get reordered?
+In other words, what is the average amount of months between first and second order for each product?

-What are the seasonal trends in customer orders (e.g., orders by month)?
+13. What are the seasonal trends in customer orders (e.g., orders by month, revenue by month)?

+14. What are the trends in categories by month?
+(Sales, quantity sold?)

-What is the average quantity of products purchased per order?
+15. What is the average total quantity of an order?

+16. what is the average quantity per product for an order?

-What percentage of customers have bought products from multiple categories?
+17. What percentage of customers have bought products from multiple categories?

-What are the average order sizes for each product category?

-How long, on average, do customers wait between their first and second orders?
+18. How long, on average, do customers wait between their first and second orders?

+19. How much revenue and how many orders were received for each quarter?
+(2024)